StreamingFlow/d4py_workflows/README.md

 ## Worflow Collection

 If you run a workflow from other directories you just need to indicate it `<DIR1>.<DIR2>.<NAME_WORKFLOW>` without `py`.
-If you are in the directory of the workflow, the you need to use `<NAME_WOWRKFLOW>.py` .
+If you are in the directory of the workflow, then you will need to use `<NAME_WOWRKFLOW>.py` .
 You will find detailed explanations in each workflow's README.

 ## Mappings